MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/restore-deleted-desktop-flow.md

   - flowmaker
   - admin
 ---
-# Restore deleted desktop flows
+# Restore a deleted desktop flow

 This article provides solutions and workarounds to fully or partially recover a deleted desktop flow.